Zaid Zada زيد زاده

-I'm a fourth-year PhD Candidate at Princeton University working with Uri Hasson.
+I'm a fifth-year Ph.D.
+Candidate at Princeton University working with Uri Hasson.
 My background education is in computer science (B.S., JMU) and machine learning (M.S., Georgia Tech).

-I study language processing in the brain during natural settings using machine learning.
-My research focuses on how people and the brain uses language to communicate and understand each other.
-I'm broadly interested in the connection between how the brain and machines process language, and how we can use both to improve our understanding of the other.
+I study language processing in the brain during naturalistic settings.
+My research explores how people and their brains use language to communicate and understand each other.
+Specifically, I'm interested in how multiple brains synchronize to share information, and the neural code underlying successful communication.
+I'm also broadly interested in the connection between how the brain and machines process language.

 Presentations